-- Non normal amplification from WH notes, plus: maximization of $\Psi(\tau)^T \Psi(\tau)$ instead of $d/dt\Psi(t=0)$ described in the WH notes.
+- Non normal amplification from WH notes, plus: maximization of $\Psi(\tau)^T \Psi(\tau)$ instead of $d/dt \Psi(t=0)$ described in the WH notes.
 Eigenvalue is the amplification factor from the initial conditions to the amplified state. - WWBs in observations: seem stochastic, seen to precede each El Nino event, affect Pacific by forcing of equatorial Kelvin waves.
 Show Hovmoller diagram with WWBs and SST from Yu et al. (2003), in jpg file; wind stress sequence showing WWB evolution from Vecchi and Harrison (1997) (all Figs at end of this report); effects of wind bursts on SST and thermocline depth (heat content) from Mcphaden and Yu (1999) Figs 1,2,3 (last one is model results); ocean-only model response to a strong WWB: Zhang and Rothstein (1998), Figs. 4, 5, showing the response to a wind burst after 10 days and after several months;

-• Stochastic optimals: the derivation from Tziperman and Ioannou (2002): consider a stochastically forced linear system:
+• Stochastic optimals: (can also leave this to be discussed in the context of ENSO) the derivation from Tziperman and Ioannou (2002): consider a stochastically forced linear system: